dimagi/commcare-hq/docs/js-guide/code-review.rst

    - "Lookup tables" not "fixtures"
    - "Web apps" not "cloudcare"
-   - "Mobile worker" not "mobile user"
+   - "Mobile worker" not "mobile user" or "CommCare User"
    - etc.

 Translations